adinetech/adinetech/README.md

 👀 I'm interested in front-end, blockchain development and networking.

-🌱 I'm a Community Support and Moderator at Mysterium Network.
+🌱 I'm a Community Manager at Mysterium Network.

 ## 📫 How to reach me: